ACCESSIBILITY

 Refreshments: Freshly made popcorn and alcoholic/non alcoholic drinks will be available.

-Doors: Open 7pm, Film 7.45pm, Close 10.00pm
+Doors: Open 19:00, Film 19:45, Close 22:45

-Tickets: Full Price Ticket £12, Concessionary Price Ticket £8 (Over 65s, Unions, Students, Job Seekers, Under 18s)
+Tickets: Full Price Ticket £12, Concessionary Price Ticket £8 (Over 65s, Students, Job Seekers, Under 18s)

-STOW FILM LOUNGE @ SIGNATURE BREW
+STOW FILM LOUNGE @ SIGNATURE BREWERY

-SIGNATURE BREW, 15 UPLANDS LANE, LONDON E17 5QJ
+UNIT 15, BLACKHORSE LANE, LONDON E17 5QJ

 Proudly the “antithesis of the multiplex”, for more than a decade we have been touring our Time Out featured mobile repertory cinema through Waltham Forest and beyond, showing over 600 films at 40 venues to 35,000 people in the process.